-The Use Block Navier-Stokes preconditioner in time dependent studies check box under Linear solvers is available when the Compressibility option is set to Incompressible flow.
-When this check box is selected, the default solver for time dependent study steps will use the Block Navier-Stokes preconditioner in iterative solvers for the velocity and pressure.
+The Use Block Navier-Stokes preconditioner check box under Linear solver is available when the Compressibility option is set to Incompressible flow.
+When this check box is selected, the default solver for time-dependent study steps will use the Block Navier-Stokes preconditioner in iterative solvers for the velocity and pressure.
 Using this preconditioner may result in shorter solution times for large time dependent problems with high Reynolds numbers.

-- Pseudo Time Stepping for Laminar Flow Models - Domain, Boundary, Pair, and Point Nodes for Single-Phase Flow - Theory for the Coupling of Fluid Flow to Electrochemical Reactions - Block Navier-Stokes in the COMSOL Multiphysics Reference Manual.
+• Pseudo Time Stepping for Laminar Flow Models

+• Domain, Boundary, Pair, and Point Nodes for Single-Phase Flow

+• Theory for the Coupling of Fluid Flow to Electrochemical Reactions

-Q
+• Block Navier-Stokes in the COMSOL Multiphysics Reference Manual.